MarkhamShofner/masters/data-structures/course-notes.md

 Indexed Sequential Search,
   - jumps to specific indices (hopefully evenly split depending on the dataset) sequentially and then locates from there
   - optimizes sequential search
   +;
+General Sort notes,
+  - Quadratic Selection Sort, Simple Selection Sort, Merge Sort, Shell Sort are relatively insensitive to the order of the data.
+Same with Heap Sort.
+  - Natural Merge,  Bubble Sort, Binary Tree Sort, and Insertion Sort are sensitive to the order of the data +;

 Module 12: Search Trees and Transposition and Hashing,